hubwriter/dash-highlighter/README.md

 - Time ranges: "2:00–3:30 PM"
 - Page ranges: "See pages 10–25"
 - Emphasis: "This is important—pay attention"

+## Configuration

+The extension is fully configurable, allowing you to customize highlighting colors, fonts, and enable/disable settings for both en dashes and em dashes.

+### Accessing the Options Page

+1. Open Chrome and go to `chrome://extensions/`
+2. Find the "Dash Highlighter" extension in your list
+3. Click the **"Details"** button on the extension card
+4. Scroll down and click **"Extension options"**
+5. The options page will open in a new tab where you can customize your settings

+Alternatively, you can:
+1. Right-click the extension icon in your Chrome toolbar (if pinned)
+2. Select **"Options"** from the context menu

 ## Technical Details